-I am beginning my sixth year as Associate Professor of Sociology & Criminal Justice Studies at Westminster College.
+I am in my seventh year at Westminster College currently in the role of Associate Professor of Sociology & Criminal Justice Studies.

 I have a B.A. in Psychology from Baldwin Wallace University (formerly Baldwin-Wallace College), a M.A. in Education from The Ohio State University and a M.A. and Ph.D. in Sociology from Syracuse University.

 I integrate experiential learning into my courses.
 Students in my Criminal Justice Studies courses go on ride-alongs with police officers, tutor at-risk youth, and take courses along side incarcerated individuals.
-I typically teach Juvenile Delinquency, Criminology, Sociology of Sport, Sociology of Gender, Research Methods, and Capstone II.
+I typically teach Juvenile Delinquency, Criminology, Corrections, The Police, Sociology of Sport, Sociology of Gender, Research Methods, and Capstone.
 I recently had the opportuntity to travel to Rio de Janeiro, Brazil.
 It has sparked my interests in Comparative Criminal Justice.

 Out of the classroom you might find me running, traveling, listening to '80's music, talking about Star Wars, or officiating track meets.